EXTERNAL WALL INSULATION

 How Can EnergyLink help?

-When you apply for External Wall Insulation through EnergyLink, an experienced advisor will telephone you to check your details before referring your application to an approved installer operating in your local area.
+When you apply for External Wall Insulation through EnergyLink, we will refer you to an approved installer operating in your local area.

-The installer will then telephone you to arrange a survey of your property.
-The surveyor will verify your grant or cashback entitlement, make sure your property is suitable for External Wall Insulation and check to see if you qualify for any further improvements such as Loft Insulation.
+The installer will then telephone you to arrange a free survey of your property.
+The surveyor will make sure your property is suitable for External Wall Insulation, explain the options available and go through their finance package if applicable.

 If you provide an email address, we will send you an email with the installer's contact details so you know who will be calling to arrange the survey.

-If you're happy to go ahead after the survey, the installer will carry out the work.
-You will be required to pay the full amount on completion and claim the cashback afterwards as outlined above.
+If you're happy to go ahead after the survey, the installer will carry out the work and arrange the finance if required.